Formula of Past Continuous Tense

 - Was he making a noise?

 - What was he studying last night?

-We use it in English to describe actions that were happening over time in the past when some other event or action took place.
+We use the past continuous tense in English to describe actions that were happening over time in the past when some other event or action took place.
 In this case, the past continuous and simple past tense is used together.
-Both clauses can be joined by using whenat the beginning of the clause that uses simple past tense and uses whileat the beginning of the clause with past continuous tense.
-When both the actions are in progress simultaneously, past continuous tense can be used in both clauses.
+Both clauses can be joined using “when” at the beginning of the clause that uses simple past tense and use “while” at the beginning of the clause with past continuous tense.
+When both actions are in progress simultaneously, past continuous tense can be used in both clauses.